Quinapril hydrochloride and Hydrochlorothiazide

 Your blood pressure may drop suddenly.

-Have your blood pressure checked when your doctor says, to make sure ACCURETIC is working.
+Have your blood pressure checked when your doctor says, to make sure Accuretic is

 Go to your doctor regularly for a check-up.